-Each school will receive notification of its budget for the following financial year by 31 March each year.
+Each school will receive notification of its budget for the following financial year by 31st March each year.

-The full governing body must prepare and formally approve a budget plan and a detailed allocation of its budget.
+The full governing body must prepare and formally approve a budget plan and a detailed allocation of its budget and the assumptions underpinning the budget plan.
 These should reflect all anticipated expenditure and income during the forthcoming financial year, and should facilitate the achievement of the schools' educational objectives in line with the School Development Plan.

-Schools are permitted to take account of estimated balances in submitting the annual budget plan.
-The budget allocation shall be prepared in the format specified by the Strategic Director of Policy and Resources and sent to the Children and Enterprise Team in Financial Management Division by 30th June each year following approval by the board of Governors.
+Schools are permitted to take full account of estimated balances in submitting the annual budget plan.
+The budget allocation shall be prepared in the format specified by the Strategic Director of Policy and Resources and sent to the Children and Enterprise Team in Financial Management Division no later than 30th June each year following approval by the board of Governors or a committee of the governing body.
 Schools with a local bank account facility may be required to submit a budget plan before 31st May.
 This budget plan will be provisional and marked accordingly.